Juba: History

+From 2006 to 2011, Juba grew in a fast pace, with its population rising from 250,000 to a million.
+The city became an amalgamation of villages, with many refugees and returnees mimicking their old way of living.
+In this period, the local Bari ethnic communities kept distance from newcomers, due to ethno-regional stereotyping.
+This ethnic tension was crucial for the land distribution in Juba.

 Juba became the world's newest national capital on 9 July 2011, when South Sudan formally declared its independence from the Republic of the Sudan.
 However, influential parties including the South Sudanese government expressed dissatisfaction with the city's suitability as a national capital, and the government proposed that a new planned city be built as a replacement capital elsewhere, most likely Ramciel in Lakes.

-On 5 September 2011, the government announced the capital of South Sudan would move some 250 km away from Juba to Ramciel, which is located in the middle of South Sudan, about 60 km from Yirol West County, Lakes State.
+On 5 September 2011, the government announced the capital of South Sudan would move some 250 km away from Juba to Ramciel, which is located in the middle of South Sudan, about 60 km East of Yirol West County, Lakes State.
 As of June 2020, the move has yet to occur.

+In December 2013, with the beginning of the South Sudanese Civil War, the clashes between President Salva Kiir and former vice president Riek Machar's forces spread mass violence on the city's suburbs, leaving 300 dead.
+The clashes began again in July 2016, when Kiir and Machar agreed to share power, bringing the SPLM/A-IO back to the city.
+In November 2017, the former chief of general staff Paul Malong Awan was removed from the city, and since then has become a fortified stronghold for President Kiir.

 In September 2015, nearly 200 people were killed in a tanker explosion in Juba.

+Since the beginning of the 2023 Sudan Conflict, approximately 6,000 refugees have arrived in the city.
+Many settled in Gorom, an area near the city, and have struggled from lack of humanitarian aid.